Car Accident In Brooklyn?

 What If the Other Vehicle Is Uninsured?

-Although the law requires that every driver be insured, its no secret that not every driver is insured.
-This can happen if a person simply fails to buy car insurance.
-It can also happen if, for some reason, a person’s insurance lapses for any reason – including non-payment of premiums.
-Regardless of the reason, insurance companies do deny insurance coverage at times.
+Although the law requires that every driver be insured, its no secret that some drivers are not.
 When this happens you do have the right to make a claim for coverage under the provisions of your own insurance policy.
 This is called and uninsured motorist claim.
 You can also make a claim if the other driver has too little insurance, depending on the circumstances.
 This is called an underinsurance claim.

 There are times when a person injured in an accident with an uninsured driver has no other available coverage.
 When this happens, you may be entitled to make a claim against the Motor Vehicle Accident and Indemnification Corporation or MVAIC.
 Claims against MVAIC have specific time limitations and requirements.